buger-shack/scriptkiddie/network-pivoting-or-tunneling/pivoting-tools/ligolo-ng.md

 ### 1. Accessing the Target Network

-Once a connection is establised on the Public Facing Server that is in the Target Network via a reverse shell, it is possible to access/enumerate or exploit any vulnerabilities against a different target in the same network trough ligolo allowing an attcker to use their very own tools from the attacking machine.
+Once a connection is establised on the Public Facing Server that is in the Target Network via a reverse shell, it is possible to access/enumerate or exploit any vulnerabilities against a different target in the same network trough ligolo.
+This allows an attcker to use their very own tools from the attacking machine.

 ```
 # 1. Follow the ligolo setup process and start the ligolo proxy on the attacking machine